AbdelrahmanAshry/ML-Models/README.md

 The images are first resized to 224x224 pixels, which is a typical input size for CNNs.
 The preprocessing pipeline includes the following steps:

 1. **Random Horizontal Flip**: Helps the model generalize better by flipping the images horizontally during training.
-2. **Random Rotation**: Introduces additional variability by randomly rotating the images by up to 10 degrees.
+2. **Random Rotation**: Introduces additional variability by randomly rotating the images by up to 20 degrees.
 3. **Normalization**: The images are normalized using mean and standard deviation values [0.485, 0.456, 0.406] and [0.229, 0.224, 0.225] respectively, which are common values for pre-trained models on ImageNet.
+4. **Jitter** : Changing brightness and contrast and saturation
 ### Model Architecture

 ## Simple Dense model